Kazuki Tomaru

 Lead Author Publications

-1. Tomaru, K., et al. 2025, CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA, ApJ, submitted, arXiv:2510.26513 [SciX, ADS]
+1. Tomaru, K., et al. 2025, CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA, ApJ, in press, arXiv:2510.26513 [SciX, ADS]

 Contributing Author Publications